karenhjw/meghna-hugo/exampleSite/content/english/blog/frisson-waves-project-copy.md

 +++
-date = 2022-01-05T15:00:00Z
+date = 2021-08-31T15:00:00Z
-description = "This project is a collaboration with Heyan. " draft = true image = "/images/frisson.jpg"
+description = "This project is a collaboration with yin. " draft = true image = "/images/frisson.jpg"
 image_webp = "/images/frisson.webp"
-title = "Frisson Waves Project -(copy)"
+title = "Emolleia Flowers"

 +++
-Frisson Waves project is a series of embodied concerts aiming to sharing frisson experience among the audience members.

-When live performances deeply resonate with us, our bodies respond with physiological reactions - we call this phenomenon "frisson".
-However, while some people have a strong frisson response, not all people perceive these moments of mind-body dualism naturally.
-This ongoing research project aims to understand, share and augment how we experience frisson at classical piano performances.
+Emolleia Flowers project is to explore and design novel non-verbal interaction tools.
+We explore how to create expressive clothes and accessories that are able to instantaneously reflect our feelings.
+We design a wearable kinetic display in form of three 3D printed flowers that can dynamically open and close at different speeds.
+Users can define their own animated motions.
+The kinetic display is the result of several design iterations trying to capture the movements of flower ensembles.
+We want to explore whether this type of wearable accessory could be a novel form of non-verbal communication.

 The system we used in the frisson sharing concert is consisted of :